written by @fauxringlets, follow her on Instagram!

 To help mitigate this damage, I strongly recommend wearing any alternative hair that is longer than shoulder-length in some sort of secured style.
 Ponytails, buns, and braids will all work to minimize tangling while enjoying the water in your wig.

 If you use the clips on your topper or wig, securing the hair closer to your head may also help prevent the clips from tugging at your scalp when underwater.

 What to Bring

 You should always bring a comb with you.
-It is always a good rule of thumb for alternative hair wearers to bring a comb everywhere they go, but it is especially important if you’re going to be doing any activity where hair is prone to tangling (such as swimming).
+It is always a good rule of thumb for alternative hair wearers to bring a comb everywhere they go, but it is especially important if you’re going to be doing any activity where hair is prone to tangling, like swimming.

 Be very careful detangling your hair, especially if it’s soaking wet.
-Remember that wet hair is more likely to stretch and break off when you comb it—never brush it!
-Squeeze out as much water as you can, and always start combing from the ends of the hair.
+Remember that wet hair is more likely to stretch and break off when you comb it—never brush wet hair!
+Squeeze out as much water as you can, and always start combing from the ends.

-Plan to wash your swim hair soon after using it.
-Ideally, you should wash it the night after you swim in it, or the following day.
-The only exception to this rule is if you plan on swimming multiple days in a row, in which case you may not want to wash your piece, but you will likely see the effects of the salt water or chlorine on the hair.
+Plan to wash the wigs and toppers you swim in soon after using them.
+Ideally, you should wash your hairpiece the night after you swim in it, or the following day.
+The only exception to this rule is if you plan on swimming multiple days in a row, in which case you may not want to wash your piece, but you will likely see the effects of the saltwater or chlorine on the hair.

 When you do wash your wig or topper, be very careful detangling it.
-For human hair, invest in a good deep conditioning mask and use it liberally after you’ve gone swimming.
+For human hairpieces, invest in a good deep conditioning mask and use it liberally after you’ve gone swimming.